This page takes a look at dog bleeding from various parts of the body and the possible causes.

 What to Do: Examine the inside of your dog's ears for mites and ticks, and the outer ears, head and neck for fleas.
 Stop the bleeding and get rid of the parasites.

-What to Do: Try to give your dog a multivitamin supplement that contains zinc, such as Only Natural Pet Super Daily Canine Multi-Vitamins for Dogs.
+What to Do: Try to give your dog a multivitamin supplement that contains zinc, such as Animal Essentials Herbal Multi-Vitamin Pet Supplement.

 The mouth is a highly sensitive area, so injuries inside the mouth are usually painful and bleeding is very often profuse.
 Your dog may be agitated so you need to handle him with care.
 Check the muzzle first for injuries, then proceed carefully to open his mouth and look inside.
 Check his gums, teeth, hard palate, tongue (also under the tongue), lips, and cheeks.